NWA rallies for gun violence prevention

 “We have to do something about the gun violence in our country and honor the people who’ve already lost their lives and the families of those people,” Weintraut said.

-Gun violence survivors and lawmakers both talked to the rally about the need to take action to stop gun violence in our nation.
+Gun violence survivors and lawmakers both talked at the rally about the need to take action to stop gun violence in our nation.

 ‘Wear Orange’ began in 2015 to honor a Chicago teenager who was killed by a stray bullet.